hoangkimkhai/genetic-algorithm-java/README.md

-Simple genetic algorithm implementation in Java Prarmeters can be set in the Common interface
+# kinda-cool-genetic-algorithm
+## The Python version can be found [Here](https://github.com/hoangkimkhai/kinda-cool-genetic-algorithm)
+Genetic Algorithm Goes Brrrr
+This is a simple implementation of the genetic algorithm instructed by [Coding Train](https://www.youtube.com/user/shiffman) <br>
+The details of the implementation can be found [Here](https://www.youtube.com/watch?v=9zfeTw-uFCw&list=PLRqwX-V7Uu6bJM3VgzjNV5YxVxUwzALHV)